 There were decisions made every year to raise property valuations in the face of universal contradictory evidence.
-Everyone in city government knew property values were falling.
+Everyone in the city government knew property values were falling.
 Those decisions were fraudulent and resulted in thousands of Detroiters losing their homes.

 The property tax foreclosure crisis in Detroit has wiped out entire neighborhoods.
-From 2011 to 2015 the Wayne County Treasurer foreclosed upon about one in four Detroit properties for non-payment of property taxes.
-Illegal robo-signed and legal mortgage foreclosures were at crisis levels during this time also.
+From 2011 to 2015, the Wayne County Treasurer foreclosed upon about one in four Detroit properties for non-payment of property taxes.
+Illegal Robo-signed and legal mortgage foreclosures were at crisis levels during this time also.

-In 2014, a three member commission of the Michigan Tax Commission took control over property reappraisals in Detroit because of ‘mismanagement in Detroit’s Assessment Division.’
+In 2014, a three-member commission of the Michigan Tax Commission took control over property reappraisals in Detroit because of ‘mismanagement in Detroit’s Assessment Division.’
 Citing ‘widespread over-assessments and rampant tax delinquencies.’
 The commission put in a corrective action plan overhauling the property assessment and tax collection processes.
 They relinquished control to Detroit in August 2017.

 Michael J. Steinberg, legal director of the American Civil Liberties Union of Michigan, commended Duggan for making reductions but said they don’t go far enough.
 “It is too little too late for many people who have been overcharged,”

-Michele Oberholtzer, founder of Tricycle Collective, a city-based nonprofit that works to keep families in homes, said the accuracy of assessments in Detroit is improving, but bigger issues remain.
+Michele Oberholtzer, the founder of Tricycle Collective, a city-based nonprofit that works to keep families in homes, said the accuracy of assessments in Detroit is improving, but bigger issues remain.
 “In my line of work, it’s cold comfort,” she said.
-“It’s wonderful that we’re seeing these assessments corrected but it does not resolve the most detrimental impacts of the wrong assessment, which is tax foreclosure.”
+“It’s wonderful that we’re seeing these assessments corrected, but it does not resolve the most detrimental impacts of the wrong assessment, which is tax foreclosure.”